Skip to content

 2. Bioswales

 When replacing a busy intersection with a new roundabout in Centennial, Colorado, we used the additional non-paved area at the roundabout quadrants for new bio-swales with underdrains to improve water quality.
-Curb cuts allow runoff water to enter the bioswales and infiltrate to an underdrain system.
+Curb cuts allow runoff water to enter the bioswales and infiltrate into an underdrain system.

 bioswale cross section